gtiosclub/rails-site/app/assets/tutorials/home.md

 # [CLICK HERE FOR TUTORIALS](tutorials)
 # [CLICK HERE FOR FACEBOOK GROUP PAGE](https://www.facebook.com/groups/iosgatech)
 ## Announcements
-Hey everyone, thanks for coming out to the second meeting on 9/6!
-We built the Guess the Number App and for some of you this was your first iOS App so thats pretty exciting!
+Hey everyone, thanks for coming out to the third meeting on 9/13!
+We had an airwatch presentation about how to evaluate and negotiate a job offer, and then we taught optionals.
+I have a set of challenges that we didn't have time to complete up on [https://www.github.com/iosgatech/InterviewQuestions](https://www.github.com/iosgatech/InterviewQuestions).
+If you want some practice with optionals, I'd recommend looking through the solutions section.

+**SINCE NEXT WEEK IS CAREER FAIR WEEK, THERE IS NO MEETING.** We resume meetings with Cal-culator Part 1 on 9/27 the week after career fair week.

+Cyall there!
+9/27, 6PM Tuesday @ Klaus 1443

 If you haven't joined the [iOS Club Facebook page](https://www.facebook.com/groups/iosgatech).
 Most of the information and annoucements will be on there!

 [https://www.facebook.com/groups/iosgatech](https://www.facebook.com/groups/iosgatech)

-Next week we'll have a short presentation by Airwatch about how to evaluate and negotiate a job offer.
-Afterwards, we're going to go hard and really teach you guys one of the hardest concepts to grasp in Swift, **Optionals**.

-Remember, next week's meeting will be in Klaus 1443, not Howey L3.

-Cyall there!
-6PM Tuesday @ Klaus 1443

 ## Schedule
 Date   | Stuff